 September 19, 2017

-fannie mae short sale
+conventional loan short sale

 Considering a short sale?
 Did you know the lender you make your payments to usually doesn’t even own your loan, and will not in fact be making any decisions about your short sale?
 Lenders (servicers) simply service loans to investor guidelines.
 The most common conventional loan investors are Fannie Mae and Freddie Mac.
 You can find out if your loan is owned by Fannie Mae or Freddie Mac by using their online lookup tools.